Our research

 The Daffodil Centre is committed to finding the most effective ways to save lives and improve cancer outcomes across all interventions – prevention, early detection, treatment and care.

-Our local and international research programs span observational epidemiology, trials, biostatistics, modelling, health services research, and implementation research, coalescing around four ‘hubs’ with an emphasis on translating evidence into public policy and practice, and real-world improvements in cancer control.
-Common themes run across the four hubs, including responding to urgent and emergent public health issues, and reducing inequities in cancer outcomes.
+Our local and international research programs span observational epidemiology, trials, biostatistics, modelling, health services research, and implementation research, coalescing around ‘hubs’ with an emphasis on translating evidence into public policy and practice, and real-world improvements in cancer control.
+Common themes run across our hubs, including responding to urgent and emergent public health issues, and reducing inequities in cancer outcomes.

 Strengthening approaches to improving cancer outcomes, survivorship, and psychosocial support, focussing on health service implementation.